 - Longer ornaments that dangle will look especially lovely hanging from the upper branches of the tree.

-- Lightweight additions such as tinsel and floral picks will give the tree added dimension and sparkle.
+- Lightweight decorations such as tinsel and floral picks will give the tree added dimension and sparkle.

-Even though the tree is elevated to the ceiling, it is a good idea to add a different element to fill in the space gap.
+Even though the tree is elevated to the ceiling height, it is a good idea to add a different element to fill in the space gap.

 Whatever you add, it is a good idea to keep it on the light side as heavy items can weigh down the top branches.

-I used a combination of shiny red metallic picks and whimsical red and white striped “twisty picks.”
+I used a combination of shiny red metallic picks and whimsical red and white striped “twisty picks” for the top of the tree.

 Now the tree looks like it is magically suspended from the ceiling!